neondatabase/db-per-tenant/README.md

 2. Database resources can be allocated based on each tenant's requirements.
 3. A tenant with a large workload that can impact the database's performance won't affect other tenants; it would also be easier to manage.

-Here's an example database architecture diagram of the [demo app](https://ai-vector-db-per-tenant.pages.dev/) that's in this repo.
-On the surface, it's an app where users can upload PDFs and chat with them.
-However, under the hood, each user gets a dedicated vector database instance:
+Here's the database architecture diagram of the demo app that's in this repo:

 ![Architecture Diagram](https://github.com/user-attachments/assets/c788d581-1d0a-4201-842e-a20bd498e3db)